TerriaJS/plugin-sample/README.md

 # Plugin development workflow

+This sections requires you to have completed the steps for [adding the plugin to your terriamap](https://github.com/TerriaJS/plugin-sample/edit/main/README.md#adding-the-plugin-to-your-terriamap).

 Developing the plugin requires correctly setting up the yarn workspace.
 Your local directory structure should look something like:
 ```
 terriamap/